polterguy/polterguy.github.io/tutorials/web-sockets/index.md

 SignalR invocations as we would use for normal HTTP REST invocations - Which of course makes it much simpler to consume and learn as you start out with web sockets in Magic.

-The endpoint resolver in such a regard works almost exactly the same way any HTTP REST Hyperlambda file is being resolved, except instead of ending with the HTTP verb, it ends with _".socket.hl"_.
+The endpoint resolver works almost exactly the same way any HTTP REST Hyperlambda file resolver, except instead of ending with the HTTP verb, it ends with _".socket.hl"_.
-Besides from that, it loads arguments and converts these the same way, it dynamically resolves the files the same way, etc. Of course, you don't have access to an HTTP context, such as response, status code, etc - But besides from that, the socket parts of Magic is similar enough to the HTTP REST endpoints that you can most of the part interchange these by simply changing the extension of your filenames.
+Besides from that, it loads arguments and converts these the same way, it dynamically resolves the files the same way, etc. You don't have access to the HTTP context, such as response, status code, etc - But besides from that, the socket parts of Magic is similar enough to the HTTP REST Hyperlambda endpoints that you can most of the part interchange these by simply changing the extension of your filenames.

+And of course, you can mix and match socket Hyperlambda files and HTTP REST Hyperlambda files as you see fit, such as for instance publish a message using **[socket.signal]** from any HTTP REST backend Hyperlambda file, etc.

 ## Wrapping up